 Here is your job:

-• check on the quality and quantity of the internal force.
-Is their visible blood flow to your hands?
+- Check on the quality and quantity of the internal force.
+Is there blood flow to your hands, visible by speckled skin?
 Can you break into a sweat from standing meditation?
 Can you feel heat in your palms?
 If not, seek specific corrections on standing and qi gong.

 What Level 3 taught me: Real life terms.

 Much of the focus of the third level has to do with dissolving conflict.
-There is a third way that I have benefitted from my tai chi development and it has been to simply learn how not to respond.
+I have benefitted from my tai chi development by doing less because it has taught me to simply learn how not to respond.
 So many times at work or with the kids, someone is in a bad mood or is acting clearly out of their own motivations.
 I always contemplated my response as being for or against them or a choice between appeasing them or aggravating them further.
 But what about doing nothing?
-By putting some time between me and worker who “needed to talk” or a child that “needed” something, by the time I approached them on the subject they were completely confused because they had forgotten all about it, had moved on, or were embarrassed.
+I began putting some time between me and responding to workers who “needed to talk” or a child that “needed” something.
+By the time I approached them on the subject they were often confused because they had forgotten all about it, had moved on, or were embarrassed.
 This all comes down to adaptation in sometimes stressful circumstances and tai chi can give you that.

 The Fourth Level: Expressing force